syncfusion-content/typescript-docs/TypeScript/DropDownList/Checkbox.md

 I> “multiSelectMode” property accepts both the **string** and **ej.MultiSelectMode** enum value.

-### Delimeter
+### Delimiter

 Each checked item’s text is appended to the textbox with delimiter “,” by default.
-This is enabled by assigning **“delimeter”** (string) or **ej.MultiSelectMode.Delimiter** (enum) value to multiSelectMode property.
+This is enabled by assigning **“delimiter”** (string) or **ej.MultiSelectMode.Delimiter** (enum) value to multiSelectMode property.
 You can customize the delimiter option by using [delimiterChar](https://help.syncfusion.com/api/js/ejdropdownlist#members:delimiterchar) property.

 {% highlight html %}